-In order to maintain a set of professional and consistent documents it is essential that authors are familiar with the concept and use of Microsoft Word Styles.
+To maintain a set of professional and consistent documents, it is essential that authors are familiar with the concept and use of Microsoft Word styles.
 These are pre-defined text styles that have customized formatting for appearance and functionality.
 The document styles available to authors are displayed in alphabetical order in the Style Gallery displayed on the Home tab of the Word ribbon and shown in Figure 2: